Amalfi Coast Walking Tour

 Meals included: Dinner

-Day 2 - Walking through the terraces to Ravello
+Day 2 - Walking through the 'Valley of the Mills'

-This is our first walking day, and the trails that we follow are based around the town of Ravello.
-In the morning we are driven to the town of Scala, from where we follow paths winding through well-tended vineyards and orchards, passing through several small villages where life still revolves around working the land through the seasons.
-As we are quite high up, we have frequent photo stops so you can capture the rugged beauty of the coastline below us.
+This is our first walking day, and the trails that we follow are based around the town of Scala.
+In the morning we are driven to the town of Scala.
+In the morning we are driven to a high point (so we avoid walking uphill), from where we follow paths winding through well-tended vineyards and orchards, passing through several small villages where life still revolves around working the land through the seasons.
+As we are quite high up we have frequent photo stops so you can capture the rugged beauty of the coastline below us.

 - Terrain: Well formed track, some steps